pbombnz/TheBadShopLog/README.md

 # TheBadShopLog
+Prashant Bhikhu (2014)

-A C# Template website that was designed as a negative review site.
+This is a whole C#/ASP.NET Template website that was designed as a negative review site.
+Orginally it was created for a university assignment for a course that is introductory for C# programming.